DarshanaParakh/DatingApp/README.md

 A new Flutter project.

-A dating app along the lines of tinder.
+A dating app like tinder.